cpuSonicatt/ktane-solver/README.md

 - The number on the left side of the module is not required to solve.
 - This module requires knowledge of previous stages, which is held in the bomb object.
 Make sure to pass the same bomb object in for each stage.
+- This module will automatically call `reset_sequence()` after the module is solved.
+You can call this method prematurely if required.

 **Example**